-The artists, together with the students who took part in the project, are now working to design and publish a catalogue.
-In October, Ca' Foscari will host a photography exhibition with pictures of the performance.
+The artists, together with the students who took part in the project, worked to design and publish a catalogue.

 Ca' Foscari University of Venice, in partnership with the artists Ornella Ricca and Pietro Spagnoli, will realize the cultural project "EARTH - two words on the future" to increase awareness and the attention on topics related to the earth planet, by encouraging, through an artistic installation, a dialogue and a reflaction on the past, the present and the future of our Planet, with the involvement of the university community and the territory.

 The project will include public events and workshops for students.

 The project Participatory art against sex trafficking is an idea of Sara De Vido and Caludia Irti, professors in the Economic Department of Ca' Foscari University, to inform and increase awareness among the students and the community about sex trafficking, the human trafficking for sexual exploitation purposes.

 The project involves students, who will realize a performance-conference, that will take place on 16 may 2017 in Aula Magna Trentin, in Ca' Dolfin.
 Students will work together to create the performance and will actively take part with actors and international speakers.